 The explosion occurred in the Russian reactor at Chernobyl, It occurs in the 26th of April 1986.
 It occurs as a result of an error in operation, The melting of the reactor core led to a nuclear explosion and the release of many radioactive elements, These elements formed an atomic cloud, This polluted cloud was carried by the wind to many countries in Europe.

-When rain fell (in May), it carried radioactive elements to the Earth’s surface, The plants and soil were polluted by the fallen radioactive elements (isotopes), Cows and sheep ate these plants, Their milk products and meat were polluted by radiation.
+When rain fell (in May), it carried radioactive elements to the Earth’s surface, The plants and soil were polluted by the fallen radioactive elements (isotopes), Cows and sheep ate these plants, and their milk products and meat were polluted by radiation.

-Which of radioactive isotopes are found in polluted food…?
+Which radioactive isotopes are found in polluted food…?

 The elements that were found in the polluted food after the Chernobyl accident are iodine and cesium isotopes, they are produced from the decay of the nuclear fuel (Uranium-235) when absorbing the neutrons.